bluesillybeard/Pinc2/readme.md

     - Most consoles don't even have user-defined coloring, so those can be hard-coded
 - Audio support
     - audio playback to a default or specific device
-    - software audio, or something like OpenAL which supports hardware acceleration
+    - software audio, or something like (the ancient and probably deprecated) OpenAL which supports hardware acceleration
     - directly output samples
     - audio recording
     - arbitrary inputs and outputs for something like DAW software